cshhong/cube_scaper/README.md

 cube_scaper/
-├── cmu_graphics/         # Contains the core graphics module developed by CMU ├── cmu_cs3_graphics/     # Provides a wrapper around the CMU graphics module for easier integration ├── documentation/        # Holds any relevant documentation files for the project ├── isometric.py          # Contains functions for handling isometric geometry, crucial for rendering tiles ├── main.py               # The entry point for running the application ├── settings.py           # Defines configuration settings for the app ├── tile.py               # Implements the Tile class, representing individual tiles and their properties ├── tileSetB/             # A directory containing a predefined tile set used in the app └── tileset_design/       # A directory containing the 3D file used to design tiles
+├── cmu_graphics/         # Contains the core graphics module developed by CMU ├── cmu_cs3_graphics/     # Provides a wrapper around the CMU graphics module for easier integration ├── isometric.py          # Contains functions for handling isometric geometry, crucial for rendering tiles ├── main.py               # The entry point for running the application ├── settings.py           # Defines configuration settings for the app ├── tile.py               # Implements the Tile class, representing individual tiles and their properties └── tileSetB/             # A directory containing a predefined tile set used in the app
 ```